Lion Arandas at LIONSROCK Big Cat Sanctuary

 Rescue Lions Amra, Arandas, Muhawish and Khawla

-Four lions from a distant land whose story echoes through their enclosure
+Four lions whose journey still echoes through their enclosure

 Lions Arandas, Muhawish, Amra and Khawla in their LIONSROCK enclosure